justinticktock/overwrite-author-name/readme.txt

 == Description ==

+Are you currently giving multiple users the same login details?
+If 'yes' then 'Overwrite Author Name' is for you.

-Overwrite Author Name is a plugin to ensure on save of a post a user name will be replaced.
-This allows the site to have a consistent authorship and protects from individual users from leaving their name as author.
-This is important as users can then login with their own username/password using capabilities allocated, however, content will have a corporate author name.
+Overwrite Author Name is a plugin to ensure on save of a post the author name will be replaced.
+This allows the site to have a consistent/clean authorship and protects individual users from leaving their user-name as author.
+This is important as users can then login with their own user-name/password using capabilities allocated, however, published content will have a corporate author name.

 Overwrite Author Name [Plugin site](http://justinandco.com/justinsblog/overwrite-author-name/).